BlogCustomer Feedback

 Table of contents

 Imagine visiting Target and finding out you have to go through a labyrinth or solve sudoku before you can check out.
-Are you going to return to that store or opt for Walgreens across the street that makes it quick and easy to make a purchase?
+Are you going to return to that store or opt for Walgreens across the street, which makes it quick and easy to make a purchase?

-Unless you’re addicted to puzzles, you’d probably be more of a loyal customer of Walgreens in this scenario, especially for day-to-day shopping.
-And a competitor is never more than a few clicks away in the online world.
+Unless you’re addicted to puzzles, you’d probably go for the latter.
+And in the online world, a competitor is never more than a few clicks away.

 This article will help you figure out how to gather and analyze CES data with a simple survey.